-How to Categorize Open-Ended Survey Questions
+How To Categorize Open-Ended Survey Questions

 When you run a customer feedback survey and ask a respondent to enter some text as an answer, it is very likely most respondents will answer the same things, but phrased (or spelled) differently.
 Questions like these are called Open-Ended Survey Questions.

 The process of coding (a common term used to describe the process of categorizing text responses) aims to group these similar answers together so that the data can be analyzed using proportions and facilitate comparisons against other variables in your data.
-Answers are grouped by assigning one or more numbers to each answer (each number being referred to as a “code”) and each number has a corresponding label that encapsulates the sentiment expressed in the response.
+Answers are grouped by assigning one or more numbers to each answer (each number being referred to as a “code”), and each number has a corresponding label that encapsulates the sentiment expressed in the response.

 To do the coding you need to establish a code frame.
 This is the master list of code numbers with their corresponding code labels.
 Start by reading through some of the responses in your open text and write down the different concepts that are being mentioned.
 Assign a number to each.
 The most important thing to remember here is that you should code the meaning of the response in relation to the question.
 Simply coding up mentions of words ignores the meaning of the words in their context.